-Be on the look out for natural sugars that might be hidden in certain pre-packaged meals too.
-If you must eat out, ask if a meal is keto approved.
-Potatoes are a root that are often hidden in many recipes.
+Be on the lookout for natural sugars that might be hidden in certain pre-packaged meals too.
+If you must eat out, ask if a meal is keto-approved.
+Potatoes are a root that is often hidden in many recipes.
 Many groceries now sell pre-packaged meals that are listed as keto-approved foods.
 Your diet can move forward even if you don’t have a chance to cook every day.

 As the keto diet becomes more popular than ever before, grocery stores are stocking these high-fat items.
 They might even be located in a keto-friendly corner of the dairy section.

 Using creams, high-fat yogurt and other items in recipes is also a good way to incorporate these foods into your daily diet.
 Avoid products that are soy-based types, however.
 Although soy is plant-based, it doesn’t have the fats that are necessary for the keto diet.
 Soy milk, in particular, doesn’t have the nutrients to support your keto diet either.
 It’s always better to choose a high-fat dairy product instead of a soy item in most cases.

 Lean meats that are always touted as healthy for you will not give you the fat-burning boost that you need.
 Turn to high-fat meats, such as rib-eye beef and dark-meat chicken, as regular components of your weekly meals.
 Fatty meats are easy to spot in the market because of their marbled appearance.
 You might even ask the butcher for extra fat on a cut from his inventory.